 Picture this!
 You leave your small town and move to New York City so you could go after your filmmaking dreams.
 And because you don’t have much money, you rent the edge of some dude’s cockroach infested kitchen floor – sleeping on an inflatable air mattress.

 It gets better.

 You start working with an indie producer and things are going well… You are moving towards the realization of your filmmaking dreams!
+You are a filmmaker.

 And now you’re looking at the last few dollars in your bank account, wondering what’s next…

 I am not sure if this sounds like a comedy.
-But it’s not fiction.
+But it’s a true story.
 I actually described my time in New York City.
 And believe me, when that stuff was happening – I was NOT thinking about making movies.
 I was worried about survival!

 The reason I share this is to remind you that all filmmakers are human.
-And even the most successful filmmakers have probably thought about quitting from time to time.
+And even the most successful filmmakers have probably fought the urge to quit filmmaking from time to time.
 But they didn’t.
 Is the price of seeing your movie on the big screen is worth the headaches?

 I wish I could answer this question for you.
 But I can’t.
 Only you can decide if you should continue fighting the urge to quit filmmaking.
 But I can tell you this… If you stick with it, you’ll get there eventually.